ForeverACharles/Chess55/README.md

 `White's move:`  `e2 e3` at the start of a new game moves white pawn at E2 one square forward to E3.

-If a draw occurs, the game will notify the player and the opposing player may accept the draw wit `draw`
+If a draw occurs, the game will notify the player and the opposing player may accept the draw with `draw`

 At any point a player may resign with `resign`